SabotageAndi/sabotageandi.github.io/privacy.md

 ---

 This website is hosted via GitHub Pages.
+Analytics are done with Microsoft Application Insights.
+See their [privacy statement](https://go.microsoft.com/fwlink/?LinkID=824704) for more information.